Pepperdata Profiles: Making Sense of App Performance Data to Provide What Clients Need

 That’s right.
 It became a high priority for me to find something that I thought would actually be useful, especially after that last experience of making a bunch of things that people didn't buy.
 Pepperdata ticked off all the boxes in that regard.

-At that point, I talked to Sean Suchter and Chad Carson (the co-founders), and I also did a bunch of reading, watching YouTube videos, and learning whatever I could find about Pepperdata.
+At that point, I talked to Sean and Chad, the co-founders, and I also did a bunch of reading, watching YouTube videos, and learning whatever I could find about Pepperdata.

 And I realized that the big data performance monitoring technology was something I would have loved to have had in my previous roles, as I was managing these systems and trying to keep the lights on.
 That's really what brought me in the door.